 How to Clean and Store Massage Guns

 One note I have is to keep track of your chargers.
-Massage guns require a specific charging cable that’s distinct from other devices, so you’ll want to make sure you always have it handy.
-I recommend keeping it plugged in at a certain designated spot in your home, or keeping it in the case.
+Massage guns require a specific charging cable distinct from other devices, so you’ll want to ensure you always have it handy.
+I recommend keeping it plugged in at a designated spot in your home or in the case.

 Why Trust SPY When Shopping for the Best Massage Guns?

-We’ve tested 20 of the top-rated massage guns over the course of the past 4 years and our Senior E-Commerce Editor Taylor Galla spent 3 weeks testing each of the top massage guns for sale in 2022.
-Taylor Galla has been testing massage guns for years, is a certified yoga teacher and a fitness enthusiast very familiar with the recovery space.
-She compared every massage gun on this list to dozens of other models and tested against the strict criteria we outlined above.
-She let 10 different massage guns vibrate for hours in her home until their batteries died, tested different percussive speeds on different body parts to feel the intensity, and swapped massage gun heads in and out to test their durability and feel.
+We’ve tested 20 top-rated massage guns over the past four years, and our Senior E-Commerce Editor Taylor Galla spent three weeks testing each of the top massage guns for sale in 2022.
+Taylor Galla has been testing massage guns for years and is a certified yoga teacher and a fitness enthusiast familiar with the recovery space.
+She compared every massage gun on this list to dozens of other models and tested it against the strict criteria we outlined above.
+She let 10 massage guns vibrate for hours in her home until their batteries died, tested different percussive speeds on different body parts to feel the intensity, and swapped massage gun heads in and out to test their durability and feel.

-After all of this time, SPY editors have become experts in this product category, and won’t steer you wrong.
-Every massage gun on this list is one we would purchase for our loved ones suffering from muscle soreness, or our partners whose necks cramp up after sitting at a computer all day.
+After all this time, SPY editors have become experts in this product category and won’t steer you wrong.
+Every massage gun on this list is one we would purchase for our loved ones suffering from muscle soreness or our partners whose necks cramp up after sitting at a computer all day.

 Frequently Asked Questions About Massage Guns